 Wall and Ceiling Render System

-Third coat – Sika 1 Finish Mortar applied by trowel at 6mm, finished with a wooden float to achieve a closed surface with neat arrises.
+- Third coat – Sika 1 Finish Mortar applied by trowel at 6mm, finished with a wooden float to achieve a closed surface with neat arises.

 Floor Screed system